BiBiServ/bibigrid/docs/README.md

         - name: example_user
           host: "%"
           password: similarly-secure-password
-          priv: "example_db.*:ALL"                  # permission on specified database
+          priv: "example_db.*:ALL"                  # Permission on specified database
 ```
 This ansible galaxy role is from author geerlingguy who provides many useful ansible roles.
 After cluster setup and login on master you can check, if everything is going right: